 What is included in the costs of volunteering?

-Tanzania/Malawi: The costs include accommodation, most meals, room cleaning, 24/7 in-country support, administration, and security.
-Here you can see all our rates: Volunteer general Information/price list 2018 (last page)
+Tanzania/Malawi: The costs include accommodation, breakfast (and lunch in Malawi), room cleaning, in-country support, administration, and security.

-Private rooms, airport pickups, Internet, laundry, and language lessons all come at an extra cost.
+Private rooms, airport pickups, Internet and laundry service all come at an extra cost.

-Travels costs, visa, permits, and insurance are at the expense of volunteers.
+Travels costs, visa and insurance are at the expense of volunteers.

 Is it possible to change my selected project while I am there?

 Tanzania: We do our best to place you in the project where you feel comfortable and where your skills are most useful.
-You can always discuss changing projects with the Volunteer Coordinator so that you get the most out of your stay.
+You can always discuss changing of your schedule with the Volunteer Coordinator so that you get the most out of your stay.